The iconic Emirates have a tough selection process with high standards expected of their crew.

-Step 1 – The Video Interview
+Step 1 – Register Online

-Step 3 – The Assessment Day
+Step 2 – The Open Day

-The Emirates assessment day is a lot more in-depth than most.
+The Emirates open day is a lot more in-depth than most.
 Try to get a good night of sleep beforehand, arrive early, and give yourself a chance to settle in before the day begins.

 Candidates will be shortlisted and removed from the process throughout the day, with activities including: